MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-scc-powershell.md

 # Basic auth - Connect to Security & Compliance Center PowerShell

 > [!NOTE]
-> The connection instructions in this topic [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-july-update/ba-p/1530163) due to the security concerns around Basic authentication.
+> The connection instructions in this article [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-july-update/ba-p/1530163) due to the security concerns around Basic authentication.
 Instead, you should use the Exchange Online PowerShell V2 module (the EXO V2 module) to connect to Security & Compliance Center PowerShell.
 For instructions, see [Connect to Security & Compliance Center PowerShell](connect-to-scc-powershell.md).

 Security & Compliance Center PowerShell allows you to manage your Security & Compliance Center settings from the command line.
 You use Windows PowerShell on your local computer to create a remote PowerShell session to the Security & Compliance Center.
 It's a simple three-step process where you enter your Microsoft 365 credentials, provide the required connection settings, and then import the Security & Compliance Center cmdlets into your local Windows PowerShell session so that you can use them.

 > [!NOTE]
-> The procedures in this topic won't work if:
+> The procedures in this article won't work if:
 >
 > - Your account uses multi-factor authentication (MFA).
 >